usefulalgorithm/usefulalgorithm/README.md

 - _IOX_, by LA Timpa
 - _Pearl_, by Dos Monos
 - _The Crying Nudes_, by The Crying Nudes
+- _Super Tecmo Bo_, by Boldy James, The Alchemist
 - _Excelsior_, by Benny The Butcher
-- _Under Tangled Silence_, by DjRUM

 </details>